rocky-linux/documentation/en/rocky/8/admin_guide/10-boot.md

 * When the user is requested, enter `root`;
 * When a password is requested, enter the password provided at the `grub2-setpassword` command.

 To protect only the editing of GRUB menu entries and access to the console, the execution of the `grub2-setpassword` command is sufficient.
+There may be cases where you have good reasons for doing only that.
+This might be particularly true in a remote data center where entering a password each time a server is rebooted is either difficult or impossible to do.

 ## Systemd

-*Systemd* is a service manager for Linux operating systems.
+*Systemd* is a service manager for the Linux operating systems.

 It is developed to:

 * remain compatible with older SysV initialization scripts,
-* provide many features such as parallel start of system services at system startup, on-demand activation of daemons, support for snapshots or management of dependencies between services.
+* provide many features, such as parallel start of system services at system startup, on-demand activation of daemons, support for snapshots, or management of dependencies between services.

 > :notebook: **NOTE:**
 Systemd is the default initialization system since RedHat/CentOS 7.